Find Trade Colleges

 $34,618 Avg 4-Year Student Loan

-In terms of yearly trade school graduations, Rhode Island is ranked #42 in the country with 2,832 degrees handed out in 2021.
+In 2021, 2,832 students received a trade school degree from a college in Rhode Island, making it rank #42 in terms of graduations.
 Students who live in the state can take advantage of in-state tuition averaging $32,656 a year, while students from out-of-state may pay a higher average tuition of $36,518 a year.

-An estimated 67% of college students in Rhode Island take out loans, with the average loan amount being $8,654 per year.
+About 67% of students who go to college in this state take out loans, with the average yearly loan amount being $8,654 per year.

 Learn more about the most popular schools below: